Paying off a mortgage early – your options

 Investments

 If you sell investments in a taxable account, you could also end up creating or increasing your capital gains tax (CGT) liability.
-This is a particularly important consideration following cuts to the annual CGT exemption.
-Prior to 6 April 2023, it was possible to make tax-free capital gains of up to £12,300 a year, but this was slashed to £6,000 in the 2023/24 tax year and is due to be cut again to just £3,000 in 2024/25.
+This is a particularly important consideration after the annual CGT exemption was cut to just £3,000 for the 2024/25 tax year.

 Pension tax-free lump sum